 Have you ever tried increasing your bids, just to see your ROI plummet?
 Maybe you even had a hard time getting it back to where you started?

 I’ve written about what it takes to grow your account by not pausing campaigns before.
-This post is a sequel where we go into some specific tactics you can use to expand your Google AdWords account.
+This post is a sequel where we go into some specific tactics you can use to expand your Google Ads account.

 1) It All Comes Down To Your ROI: The Better The ROI, The Further You Can Expand